Air Quality: Alerts and Forecasts

 Air quality forecast as of December 16, 2018

 Bay Area Air Quality Index

 The Air Quality Index, or AQI, much like an air quality “thermometer,” translates daily air pollution concentrations into a number on a scale between 0 and 500.
 The numbers in this scale are divided into six color-coded ranges, with numbers from 0 to 300.

 Planning to bike to work or walk to school?
 Be sure to check the latest air quality alerts and forecasts before you head out!
-Bookmark this this page for forecasts, sign up for Spare the Air notifications via phone or email, or download our super useful iSmog App for your iPhone.
+Bookmark this this page for forecasts, sign up for Spare the Air notifications via phone or email.

 Spare the air and make a difference

 During those hazy, hot summer months, nearly 40% of all pollution comes from automobiles – and it’s more important than ever for you to take action.
 Spare the Air is here to help!
 A regional program sponsored by the Bay Area Air Quality Management District with the support of partners, including 511 Contra Costa, Spare the Air lets you know whenever summer pollution threatens to reach concentrations harmful to your health.